JohnCremona/CMFs/PostgresSchema.md

 **Validation** for `mf_hecke_newspace_traces`:

-* there should be at least 1000 records present for each record in mf_newfspaces in a box that has straces set
+* there should be exactly 1000 records present for each record in mf_newfspaces in a box that has straces set
 * check that hecke_orbit_code is present in mf_newspaces
+* check that (hecke_orbit_code,n) is a unique identifier
 * check that trace_an matches traces[n] in mf_newspaces record

 **Table**`mf_hecke_cc`: